khakhalin/notes/00_queue_to_do.md

 * redis
 * vector similarity on redis: https://redis.io/docs/stack/search/reference/vectors/
 * runbook - is there a definition for this word, best practicies?
 Or is it just a word?
+* automated testing on gitlab - read about it, figure about these stagings, continous integration
+* gitlab-ci - describe what I know, but also find some text
+* frog artifactory - some sort of package used for continuous integration (?) in SoftEng?
+At least stub it
+* curl - how to use exactly (document in [[bash]])
 * `.gitlab-ci.yml` and all the rules
 * everything about k8s, stage-dependent env variables, and making sealed secrets
 * https://github.com/jlevy/the-art-of-command-line